easymcp/easymcp/README.md

 ## What is EasyMCP?

-EasyMCP is a turnkey solution that lets Claude Desktop access powerful external tools and APIs with zero configuration.
-Stop struggling with complex MCP server setup and get instant access to a growing library of tools.
+EasyMCP is a turnkey solution that lets Claude Desktop and Cursor access external tools and APIs with zero configuration that you have to do.

 ## Why Use EasyMCP?

 - **Simple**: One command to install, zero configuration required
-- **Powerful**: Instant access to search, email, weather, and more tools
+- **Powerful**: Easy access to search, email, weather, and more tools
 - **Secure**: Your credentials are stored securely in the cloud
 - **Reliable**: Professionally maintained infrastructure
 - **Expandable**: New tools and integrations added regularly